sunny-chung/kdatetime-multiplatform/README.md

 ```

 # Limitations
+- Only datetimes from year 1753 onwards are supported
-- Only timestamps from year AD 1 to 2999 are supported
+- Only timestamps between year 1753 and 3999 are supported
 - Minimum time unit is millisecond
 - Only English is supported for locale-specific inputs and outputs
 - Date-time parser can only parse integers with exact length specified in the pattern.